mtilda/supply_backend/project_overview.md

 #### MVP
 - Deploy backend on Heroku
 - Users can access a group and its supplies
-- Users can create, edit, and delete supplies
-- Users can create, edit, and delete items in the supply
 - Users can report that an item is depleted, almost depleted, or replenished
 - Users can specify the appropriate unit type and unit (e.g. mass and grams) when inputing and reading data
 - Users can view a feed of supply activity
+- Users can view statistical information about any item in the supply
+- User is served consumption statistics to help them make better informed purchases

+### Post MVP
+- Item quantities are continually estimated based on agrigate data, and items are flagged as almost depleted
+- Users can create, edit, and delete supplies
+- Users can create, edit, and delete items in the supply
 - Users can view a live, sorted inventory that helps with shopping
 - Users can normalize the inventory to a specified period of time
-- Users can view statistical information about any item in the supply
-- Item quantities are continually estimated based on agrigate data, and items are flagged as almost depleted

-### Post MVP
 - User can recieve push notifications alerting them of changes to the supply
 - User can add, edit, and remove users (including themself) from a group
 - Users have different permissions within a group